martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 Calibration and threshold fields accept both a decimal point and a decimal comma.

+For the RS485 source, Wind Monitor sends `01 03 00 00 00 02 C4 0B` at the default device address 1 and validates the returned address, function, byte count and Modbus CRC.
+Register 0 is decoded in tenths of a meter per second and register 1 contains wind force.
+The ZTS-3000-FSJT factory settings documented by its manufacturer are address 1, 4800 baud and 8N1.

+Wind Monitor uses the public FIFO transaction queue from RS485 Communication and never opens the serial port itself.
+The RS485 Communication plug-in is an optional manifest dependency: it must be installed, enabled and running when the RS485 source and wind measurement are enabled, but it is not required for the PCF8583 source.
+Communication speed, framing and serial-port selection are configured centrally in RS485 Communication because all devices on one bus share those settings.

 ## Overview and trend

 The overview page contains the current and maximum speed, operational status, a graph, and a one-minute trend.
 Live values refresh through a JSON endpoint without reloading the page.
 The trend compares older and newer accepted readings and reports rising, falling, steady, or waiting for sufficient data.